What is this?

 Hi!
-I've Got a Feeling is a newsletter from writer Molly Wizenberg.
+I've Got a Feeling is a newsletter from me, Molly Wizenberg.
+I am a memoirist, essayist, and teacher of personal narrative.

-Each installment is like taking a meandering walk, so to speak, with an idea, person, place, book, meal, or other thing that makes me feel hopeful.
+Each installment of this newsletter is like a meandering walk, so to speak, with an idea, person, place, book, meal, or other thing that makes me feel hopeful.
 I hope it’ll make you feel hopeful, too — or at least better than you did before you read it.
-A friend recently referred to it as “a chronicle of enthusiasms,” and I liked that very much — enthusiasm being, I think, evidence of hope, of a will to engage and find pleasure.
+A friend recently referred to it as “a chronicle of enthusiasms,” and I liked that very much.
+Enthusiasm is, I think, evidence of hope, of a will to engage and find pleasure.

 I call it I’ve Got a Feeling for how that phrase points forward, into some unseeable future — and also because ever since we watched The Beatles: Get Back, I CANNOT get that song OUT of my head, and because John Lennon singing the line “Everybody had a hard year” at minute 2:06 is an uncannily good summation of life in the 2020s.